CONNEX-AB-Delivery-System/DS-DeliveryTruck/README.md

 ## Modify the example

-In order to modify the example, current APIs are:
+In order to modify the example, current full APIs are:

 http://ev3dev-lang-java.github.io/docs/api/latest/index.html

+You mostly will use EV3 Sensors in package: ev3dev.sensors.ev3 And classes: EV3ColorSensor, EV3IRSensor, EV3TouchSensor, EV3UltrasonicSensor
+*note: we also will use custom LineReaderV2 class, documentation here: TODO: LINK

+You mostly will use EV3 Motors in package: ev3dev.actuators.lego.motors And classes: EV3LargeRegulatedMotor, EV3MediumRegulatedMotor

 ## Examples